IgneGec/Python_Notes/README.md

 An interactive plot on web-browsers which helps you immediately to get some useful insights from a dataset of 10,000 women's shoes and their product information.
 Using the plot you can easily get answers to those questions below:

-- What is the most popular shoes' brand?
+- Top 10 shoe brands!
 - What is the average price of each distinct brand listed?
 - Which brands have the highest prices?
 - Which ones have the widest distribution of prices?